rh072005/octopus-styles/README.md

 Versions 3.5.0 to 3.7.2 (inclusive) ship with version 1.x.x and require version 1.x.x of Octopus Styles.

-Versions 3.7.3 and upwards ship with version 2.x.x and require version 2.x.x of Octopus Styles (not yet released)
+Versions 3.7.3 and upwards ship with version 2.x.x and require version 2.x.x of Octopus Styles.

 If the versions mismatch the Octopus Server Windows Service will fail to start.